Couchbase-Ecosystem/langchain-couchbase/docs/source/usage.rst

 Couchbase Search Vector Store
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Search vector store uses the Search service to store and search document embeddings.
-For more information on Search service, see the `Couchbase Search Service documentation <https://docs.couchbase.com/server/current/vector-search/vector-search.html>`_.
+Search vector store uses Search Vector Indexes to store and search document embeddings.
+Search Vector Indexes combine a Couchbase Search index with a vector column, allowing hybrid searches that combine vector searches with Full-Text Search (FTS) and geospatial searches.

+For more information on Search Vector Indexes, see the `Couchbase Search Vector Index documentation <https://docs.couchbase.com/server/current/vector-search/vector-search.html>`_.

 ..
 Note::
    This vector store is available in Couchbase Server versions 7.6 and above.